Eva Le Gallienne: Life and career

 In 1982, Le Gallienne returned to the stage to play the White Queen in Alice in Wonderland at the Virginia Theatre, starring Kate Burton as Alice.
 In 1986, she was awarded the National Medal of Arts.

 Although known primarily for her theater work, Le Gallienne also appeared in film and television productions.
-She earned an Oscar nomination for her work in Resurrection, for which she gained the honor of being the oldest Oscar nominee up to that time (1980) until Gloria Stuart won in 1997.
+She earned an Oscar nomination for her work in Resurrection, for which she gained the honor of being the oldest Oscar nominee up to that time (1980) until Gloria Stuart was nominated in 1997.
 She made a rare guest appearance on a 1984 episode of St. Elsewhere which starred her former apprentice Norman Lloyd.
 She appeared with Brenda Vaccaro and Blythe Danner as three women sharing a hospital room.

 Le Gallienne was a published writer.
 She wrote the children's book Flossie and Bossie, a tale of two barnyard hens, published by Harper and Row in 1949.
 The book, a social satire and comedy of manners, revolves around the enemies-to-friends romantic friendship of two hens, one popular and beautiful, the other socially uncomfortable and plain.

 Her other books include two autobiographies, At 33 (1934, Longmans) and With a Quiet Heart (1953, Viking).
 She also wrote The Mystic in the Theatre, a book about Italian actress Eleonora Duse, who mentored Le Gallienne in the early 1920s.
 Le Gallienne translated 12 of Ibsen's plays into English and several works by Danish writer Hans Christian Andersen.

 Le Gallienne died at her home in Weston, Connecticut, on June 3, 1991, aged 92.
 Her ashes were scattered over her property.